semgrep/semgrep-docs/docs/semgrep-ci/configuring-blocking-and-errors-in-ci.md

 By default, Semgrep does not block your pipeline when it encounters an internal error.
 Semgrep suppresses all errors and does not surface them to the CI provider.
 In case of an internal error, Semgrep sends an anonymous crash report to a crash-reporting server and does not block your CI pipeline.
 To change the default configuration, see the sections below.

 :::tip
-How to enforce a block on a PR or MR after Semgrep exits with error code `1` is dependent on your CI provider.
+The process to enforce a block on a PR or MR after Semgrep exits with error code `1` is dependent on your CI provider.
 Review your CI provider's documentation for further information.
 :::

 ## Configuration options for blocking findings and errors